sbhrwl/aws/1.Basics/3.Projects/ChoosingTheRightDatabase/README.md

 # [Choosing the Right Database](StorageOptions.pdf)
 We have a lot of managed databases on AWS to choose from.
 Questions to choose the right database based on your architecture:
+## How to choose a database
+- Nature of Data: Structured/Unstructured
+- Processing of Data: Real time/Batch
+- Types of Transactions: Write Intensive/Read Intensive
+- Modification of data: Frequency of updates to data
 - Read-heavy, write-heavy, or balanced workload?
   - Throughput needs?
   - Will it change, does it need to scale or fluctuate during the day?